 Many unique and treasured items have made their way to Ryan Memorial Library, and several collections have been created to showcase these one-of-a-kind books, letters, photographs, and more.
 Our entire collection database can be viewed here; below are the more expansive collections the library owns.

-The Catechism Collection comprises catechetical materials published before 1960, including texts intended for adults and children.
+The Catechism Collection comprises catechetical materials published before Vatican II, including texts intended for adults and children.
 The collection is strongest in English-language materials published in the United States, although there are also works in German, Italian, and Chinese.

-The Devotional Literature Collection consists of some 300 volumes of works of Catholic devotion intended primarily for the use of lay people.
-Some were designed for the use of the faithful during Mass; these include prayers often with a Eucharistic theme which could be recited while the priest said Mass in Latin.
-Others were for private use at home; these include numerous novenas and other prayers especially to the saints.
-The majority of items in the collection were published between 1850 and 1950.
-The collection includes manuals for a number of sodalities, confraternities, and other pious societies, as well as works for parish missions.
+The Devotional Literature Collection consists of some 300 volumes of works of Catholic devotion intended primarily for the use of laypeople either during Mass or at home.
+They may feature meditations, Eucharistic prayers, novenas, and prayers to the saints.
+The majority of items in the collection were published between 1850 and 1950 and include manuals for a number of sodalities, confraternities, other pious societies, and parish missions.

 The Holy Card Collection, numbering over 1000 cards dating from the nineteenth century to the present and printed in the United States, Canada, France, Italy, Belgium, and other countries, provides an excellent primary resource for Catholic spirituality.
-The cards are arranged in broad subject areas (e.g. Crucifixion; Our Lady of Fatima; Male Saints).
+The cards are arranged in broad subject areas and are searchable via a finding aid.